maggiedziong/booklandia/README.md

-## A styled personal bookshelf to display categorised books with Goodreads API.
+## A styled personal bookshelf to display categorised books using React and Goodreads API.
 [View demo](https://wizardly-mclean-af01ac.netlify.com/)

 #